 - Visible – don’t wait for the phone to ring.
 Ensure you take control of the relationship and maintain regular contact with your recruitment consultant.

-Before you approach an agency
+Before you approach a recruitment agency

 It’s important to ensure that you are prepared before you engage with an agency.
 This ensure that they see you as a candidate that is easy to place and easy to work with.